 Leachate is the liquid created by a combination of decomposition of organic material in the Landfill and some rainfall.
 Leachate runs through the waste to a drainage blanket on top of the Landfill liner.
 From there the leachate flows through a system of collection pipes to a sump.
 At the sump the leachate is pumped out into storage tanks, where the organic matter in the leachate settles.
 From these tanks the leachate can either be used for surface irrigation on top of the Landfill, or can be injected back into the waste stockpile, where the rubbish may absorb some of it.
 This process can also enhance the decomposition process that creates Landfill gas for electricity generation.
 If volumes get too great within the Landfill, it is sent for treatment at the Bromley sewage treatment plant in Christchurch.

 Decomposing organic material in the Landfill produces gas, predominantly methane.
-To prevent methane, which is a greenhouse gas, escaping into the environment it is collected by a network of pipes and used as fuel to drive generators to produce electricity for the national power grid.
+To prevent methane, which is a greenhouse gas, escaping into the environment it is collected by a network of pipes and used as fuel to drive generators to produce electricity for the national power grid at the Gareth James Energy Park.
 At the end of 2014 two generators were installed producing about 2MW of electricity.
 Two more generators installed in June 2019 increased the electricity production to 3MW.
 Any surplus gas is destroyed in a high temperature flare.

 You can download our Renewable Energy booklet here.